Thursday, November 17, 2011

 The Hearse Horse Snickers Now for Doctors Too

 Carl Sandburg wrote a poem expressing the public’s negative attitude towards lawyers that has the arresting line, “Why does the hearse horse snicker hauling a lawyer away?”
-The poem was presented to us as first-year law school students to encourage us to be compassionate in our law practice, to help those who cannot afford to pay, to deal with our clients as people rather than just a source of billing hours, and to contribute our talents for the wellbeing of our community.
+The poem was presented to us as first-year law school students at the University of Chicago to encourage us to be compassionate in our law practice, to help those who cannot afford to pay, to deal with our clients as people rather than just a source of billing hours, and to contribute our talents for the wellbeing of our community.
 Back in 1965, we were in an indirect way told that lawyers should be more like doctors.

 How times have changed.
 While of course there continue to be compassionate doctors of the old school, the average contemporary doctor is a very different animal.
-They are concerned mostly with how much money they make, which translates into seeing as many patients as possible in a given amount of time and finding ways to bill patients (and their insurance companies) for as many procedures, tests, and consultations as possible.
+Doctor groups today (the sole practitioner of yore is almost extinct) seem concerned mostly with how much money they make, which translates into seeing as many patients as possible in a given amount of time and finding ways to bill patients (and their insurance companies) for as many procedures, tests, and consultations as possible.
+They don't know their patients anymore.

 Doctors like to blame the federal government and insurance companies for this transformation.
 They say they have so much paper work to do that they have little time left for doctoring, and that the fees they are paid are so inadequate that they have to charge as many billing items as possible just to get a decent financial return.